-The use of TESLA [I-D.ietf-msec-tesla-for-alc-norm] within the CDP offers a loss tolerant, lightweight, authentication/integrity service for the packets generated by the session's sender.
+The use of TESLA [RFC5776] within the CDP offers a loss tolerant, lightweight, authentication/integrity service for the packets generated by the session's sender.
 Depending on the time synchronization and bootstrap methods used, TESLA can be compatible with massively scalable sessions.
 Because TESLA heavily relies on fast symmetric cryptographic building blocks, CPU processing remains limited both at the sender and receiver sides, which makes it suitable for high data rate transmissions, and/or lightweight terminals.
 Finally, the transmission overhead remains limited.

 The security offered by TESLA relies heavily on time.
 Therefore the session's sender and each receiver need to be loosely synchronized in a secure way.
-To that purpose, several methods exist, depending on the use case: direct time synchronization (which requires a bidirectional transport channel), using a secure Network Time Protocol (NTP) [RFC1305] infrastructure (which also requires a bidirectional transport channel), or a Global Positioning System (GPS) device, or a clock with a time-drift that is negligible in front of the TESLA time accuracy requirements.
+To that purpose, several methods exist, depending on the use case: direct time synchronization (which requires a bidirectional transport channel), using a secure Network Time Protocol (NTP) [RFC5905] infrastructure (which also requires a bidirectional transport channel), or a Global Positioning System (GPS) device, or a clock with a time-drift that is negligible in front of the TESLA time accuracy requirements.